 grep -i being ExampleFile.txt

-will search in a case-insensitive manner and will return true as long the input matches, regardles if it’s lowercase or uppercase characters.
+With the -i parameter, grep will search in a case-insensitive manner and will return true as long the input matches, regardles if it’s lowercase or uppercase characters.

-The command above searches for the word “being” in ExampleFile.txt
+The command above searches for the word “being” in ExampleFile.txt, and will return result if found.

-All the following will return true with existence of -i
+All the following will return true with existence of -i:

 - “Being”